 Upon discharge from military service the service member’s discharges are sent to their state of residence, usually as indicated by the veteran.
 The North Dakota Department of Veterans Affairs maintains these records but not all states do.

-It is recommended that you file a copy of your DD 214 with your county court house and maintain a copy in a safe place.
+It is recommended that you file a copy of your DD 214 with your county court house, at no charge, and maintain a copy in a safe place.
 It is important that your family members or trusted individual know where your DD214 is located.

 There are several places where your DD214 may have been stored, including your county (or county Veteran returned to upon discharge), North Dakota Department of Veterans Affairs (NDDVA), the North Dakota National Guard, Other State Department of Veteran Affairs Offices (if the veteran resided in another state after being discharged from the military), and the National Record Center.